ektormg/CapstoneProject/README.md

 # CapstoneProject
-IBM Applied Data Science Capstone
+This is a repositiry for the IBM Applied Data Science Capstone